Understanding Recordable & Rewritable DVD

 Copyright

 Copyright © Optical Storage Technology Association (OSTA) / Hugh Bennett, 2004.
 All rights reserved.
 No part of this document may be reproduced, distributed or stored in any form by any means without express written permission of the author.
-Framing, inlining or similar techniques are strictly prohibited.
+Framing, inlining or similar techniques, as well as artificial intelligence training are strictly prohibited.

 Trademark Notice